Cyclid/Cyclid-docs/docs/jobs/overview.rst

 Stages can be defined in the job itself, or can be defined on the Cyclid server, where they can be referenced from and used by any job.

-See :ref:`Stages, Steps & Actions <stages-steps-actions>` to see how they relate to each other and how to use them to build your Cyclid job.
+See :ref:`Stages, Steps & Actions <stages-steps-actions-info>` to see how they relate to each other and how to use them to build your Cyclid job.

 .. _sequence: